Three amber GLP-1 vials with fresh fig and grapefruit on cream linen

 The next evolution: it activates both GLP-1 and GIP receptors.
 GIP (glucose-dependent insulinotropic polypeptide) adds another layer of metabolic support.
 Trials show 20–25% body weight loss—the highest efficacy of any obesity medication to date.

-📅 Weekly injection 🎯 20–25% body weight loss ✓ Dual GLP-1 + GIP agonist 🌐 Nationwide telehealth
+📅 Weekly injection 🎯 20–25% body weight loss ✓ Dual GLP-1 + GIP agonist 🌐 Secure telehealth

 How to choose: Semaglutide vs. Tirzepatide